3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 Anything on the list that you do remember, shop around for the best price, and anything that you can’t pay cash or pay off in a month, don’t get it.

 3) Pray to God for guidance on what your next major financial goal should be.
-Ask him to lead you to the answer and then (as scary as I know it can be) be willing to follow Him wherever He leads.
+Ask Him to lead you to the answer and then (as scary as I know it can be) be willing to follow Him wherever He leads.

 What about you: What are your suggestions to stay out of debt?
 How has God guided your financial decisions?